VergeGroup/swift-verge/README.md

 ```

 It can be easy start.
-Of cource, we can create the layer to manage strict action and mutation payload on top of the Verge primitive layer.
+Of course, we can create the layer to manage strict action and mutation payload on top of the Verge primitive layer.
 Because 'store-pattern' is core-concept of Flux.

 --